ISO 26262-Compliant Safety Analysis Methods

 Figure 6.
 Safety Analyses in the Safety Life Cycle

-ISO 26262 standard refers to the safety life cycle, including main safety activities in the concept phase, which is product development, production, operation, service and decommissioning.
-As a crucial content in product development process, safety analyses must be implemented at system, hardware and software levels.
-The level of detail of the failure model description within the safety analysis depends on the level of detail analyzed in the corresponding development subphase and is consistent within that subphase (see Figure 6).
+ISO 26262 standard refers to the safety life cycle that includes key safety activities during the concept phase, namely product development, production, operation, service and decommissioning.
+As a crucial aspect of the product development process, safety analyses must be implemented at the system level, hardware level and software level.
+The level of detail in the failure model description during safety analysis depends on the level of detail analyzed in the corresponding development sub-phase and is consistent within that sub-phase (see Figure 6).
 For example, during the concept phase, safety analyses are performed based on the initial architecture at the appropriate level of abstraction.
-In the product development phase, the level of detail analysis can depend on the analysis phase with respect to the applied safety mechanisms.
+In the product development phase, the necessary level of detail for analysis may depend on the specific analysis phase and the safety mechanisms applied .

 Figure 7.
 Safety Analyses in the Hardware Design Phase of the Safety Life Cycle